Maeeen/emoji-picker/README.md

 * `caret`: will place the window near the caret (cursor) position.
 * `no-activate`/`key-redir`: will not activate the window when opened, focus will not be lost when the picker is opened.
 * `key-shortcut`: will open the picker with the <kbd>Win</kbd> + <kbd>.</kbd> shortcut.

+Multi-platform features:

+* `tray-icon`: will show a tray icon that can be used to open the picker.

 ## Targets